Morse Homology for the Yang-Mills Gradient Flow: Yang--Mills Morse homology

 With these preparations, we can finally proof the main result.

-\begin{proof}{\bf{(Theorem \ref{thm:mainresult})}} That $(CM_{\ast}^a(\A(P),\V,h),\partial_{\ast})$ is a chain complex for generic, regular perturbations $\V\in Y$ and Morse functions $h:\p(a)\to\R$ follows from Lemmata \ref{lem:cascadmodspace} and \ref{lem:cascadechainmap}.
-Hence Yang-Mills Morse homology exists and is well-defined.
-From homotopy arguments standardly used in Floer theory (cf. \cite{Floer1,Sal2}) it follows that these homology groups do not depend on the choice of regular perturbation $\V$ or Morse function $h$. \end{proof}
+\begin{proof}{\bf{(Theorem \ref{thm:mainresult})}} That the pair $\big(CM_{\ast}^a(\A(P)/\G_0(P),\YM,h),\partial_{\ast}^{\V}\big)$ is a chain complex for generic, $a$-admissible perturbation $\V\in Y$ as above and Morse function $h\colon\p(a)\to\R$ follows from Lemmata \ref{lem:cascadmodspace} and \ref{lem:cascadechainmap}.
+Hence Yang--Mills Morse homology exists and is well-defined.
+From homotopy arguments standardly used in Morse theory theory (cf.~\cite{Floer1,Sal2,Schw}) it follows that these homology groups do not depend on the choice of the perturbation $\V$ and the Morse function $h$. \end{proof}